hashicorp/terraform/website/source/docs/backends/config.html.md

     This file can then be sourced via some secure means (such as [Vault](https://www.vaultproject.io)).

+  * **Command-line key/value pairs**: Key/value pairs in the format of `key=value` can be specified as part of the init command.

-In both cases, the final configuration is stored on disk in the ".terraform" directory, which should be ignored from version control.
+In all cases, the final configuration is stored on disk in the ".terraform" directory, which should be ignored from version control.

 This means that sensitive information can be omitted from version control